msmcs-robotics/torus/dockerstuff/notes.md

 ## Volumes

-**Use s Folder as a mount point**
+**Use a specified Folder as a mount point...**

-*On an external, mounted drive, make a folder named dbs, and mount the folder in a new folder called datahere, in the opt dir, of in the container*
+*On an external, mounted drive, make a folder named dbs, and mount dbs in a new folder called datahere, in the opt dir, of in the container*
 ```
 docker run --name ubuntutut -it -v /mounteddrive/dbs:/opt/dbs -t ubuntu:20.04 /bin/bash
 ```